 For certain health information, you can tell us your choices about what we share.

-If you have a clear preference for how we share your information in the situations described on page 2, talk to us.
+If you have a clear preference for how we share your information in the situations described below, talk to us.
 Tell us what you want us to do, and we will follow your instructions.